ahbarnett/mpspack/README.md

 ## Examples

 1. Frequency-domain scattering from a square, accurate to 10 digits, computed in a few seconds on a laptop.
 Spectral convergence is achieved using the following ingredients: decomposition into subdomains (nonpolynomial FEM), fractional-order Fourier-Bessel expansions around corners, and an exterior fundamental solutions representation.
-In MPSpack this only 20 lines of code for Dirichlet or Neumann cases:
+In MPSpack this only 20 lines of code for Dirichlet or Neumann cases (see `examples/tut_square.m`):

   ![see examples/tut_square.m](gallery/sqscatt2_cut.png)

 1. The first 45 Dirichlet eigenmodes of a smooth planar domain, computed to 12 digit accuracy and evaluated on a grid of 3600 points, in around 1 second per mode.
 Convergence is again spectral, using a layer potential, Kress quadratures, and analytic root-finding on a Fredholm determinant.
-9 lines of  MPSpack code:
+9 lines of  MPSpack code (see `examples/tut_evp.m`):

   ![see examples/tut_evp.m](gallery/rf_45modes.png)

-1. Finally, an entertaining example of acoustic (sound-hard) scattering from some digitized letter shapes, computed to 10 digit accuracy by Perrin Meyer.
+1. Finally, an entertaining example of acoustic (sound-hard) scattering from some smoothly digitized letter shapes, computed to 10 digit accuracy by Perrin Meyer (contact him for code).
 The wave is incident from about 4 o'clock:

   ![contact Perrin Meyer for code](gallery/hny2014_perrin_cut.png)